South African Navy: Surface fleet

-Reflecting their new policing role, the Warriors' old Skerpioen missile launchers and the rear 76 mm gun was removed.
+Reflecting their new policing role, the Warriors' old Skerpioen (Gabriel Mk 2) missile launchers and the rear 76 mm gun were removed.
 In replacement, the craft have gained the capacity to support a small rigid-hulled inflatable boat (RHIB) and a limited contingent of Naval Infantry for boarding suspect vessels, as well as maintaining their original 20 mm cannon and 12.7 mm heavy machine guns.